 We are currently finalising the delivery mechanism for the below, with implementation expected in 2024 subject to competing priorities.

-• Undertake an audit of parking signs in the suburb and replace/rectify inconsistent signage.
+- Undertake an audit of parking signs in the suburb and replace/rectify inconsistent signage.

-• Convert all existing four-hour parking restrictions to three-hour.
+- Convert all existing four-hour parking restrictions to three-hour.

-• Convert all time restricted parking (e.g. No Parking 9am to 11am and 2pm to 3pm Monday to Friday) to three-hour parking.
+- Convert all time restricted parking (e.g. No parking 9 am to 11 am and 2 pm to 3 pm Monday to Friday) to three-hour parking.

-• Install new three-hour parking on Anzac Park between Blamey Crescent and Gullett Street.
+- Install new three-hour parking on Anzac Park between Blamey Crescent and Gullett Street.

-• Install three-hour parking areas for the road network south of Blamey Crescent/White Crescent/Truscott Street.
+- Install three-hour parking areas for the road network south of Blamey Crescent/White Crescent/Truscott Street.

-• Install ‘No Parking’ signs on the inside curves of roads where sight distances are restricted.
+- Install ‘No parking’ signs on the inside curves of roads where sight distances are restricted.

-• Reclassify Anzac Park (East) as a Minor Collector Road: this will be considered as a Territory Plan variation.
+- Reclassify Anzac Park (East) as a Minor Collector Road: this will be considered as a Territory plan variation.

-Campbell 5 Precinct
+Campbell 5 precinct

-• Inform strata managers of loading zone issues and encourage the use of off‐street loading zones in bin enclosure locations.
+- Inform strata managers of loading zone issues and encourage the use of off‐street loading zones in bin enclosure locations.

-• Advise strata managers to prepare a generic temporary traffic management plan to assist with removalist activities.
+- Advise strata managers to prepare a generic temporary traffic management plan to assist with removalist activities.

-• Inform ESPDD to review off‐street loading zone requirements for new developments.
+- Consideration of off-street loading zone requirements for new developments.

 Campbell shops

-• Review available land for additional off‐street parking, including the land already zoned for parking.
+- Review available land for additional off‐street parking, including the land already zoned for parking.

-• Refer the community's concerns regarding the MICA development to the Planning Authority.
+- Refer the community's concerns regarding the MICA development to the Planning Authority.

 Parking enforcement

-• Continue regular parking inspections and enforcement in Campbell, including areas signed as ‘No Parking’: Parking Operations will continue inspection and enforcement activities in Campbell.
+- Continue regular parking inspections and enforcement in Campbell, including areas signed as ‘No parking’: Parking Operations will continue inspection and enforcement activities in Campbell.

-• Provide information to Campbell residents regarding illegal parking on the road verge.
+- Provide information to Campbell residents regarding illegal parking on the road verge.

 Out of scope

-TCCS has also raised community concerns with the National Capital Authority about parking spilling into residential streets in Russell and Campbell following the introduction of paid parking in Russell with the view this should be addressed as part of the planned expansion of the Russell offices area.
+We have also raised community concerns with the National Capital Authority about parking spilling into residential streets in Russell and Campbell following the introduction of paid parking in Russell with the view this should be addressed as part of the planned expansion of the Russell offices area.

 Next steps